 Caterpillar's Slowdown Not All Due To COVID-19

-Caterpillar shares are trading significantly below their 52-week high, based partially the impact of COVID-19.
+Caterpillar shares are trading significantly below their 52-week high, based partially on the impact of COVID-19.

 The economic slowdown and low oil prices are depressing demand for many Caterpillar products, resulting in a 21% decline in Q1 sales.